Ever wondered what no sugar added desserts are offered at Disney World? I’ve searched every menu online and sampled various treats on my latest visit.

 It was my experience at all table-service restaurants that, when requested, they eagerly provided a no-sugar-added dessert.
 Counter-service restaurants need to increase their offerings though.

 Have you had any no-sugar-added desserts?
 What would you like to see added to Disney menus?
-Please share your thoughts and experiences.
+Please share your thoughts and experiences on the KtP Facebook Page.
+You can also share this information by clicking the large blue Facebook button below.